Lincomycin

 - Include more fibre-enriched food in your diet, as it can be easily digested by your gut bacteria, which helps stimulate their growth.
 Thus, fibre foods may help restore healthy gut bacteria after a course of antibiotics.

 - Whole grains like whole-grain bread, brown rice should be included in your diet.
-Avoid taking too much calcium, iron-enriched foods, and drinks as it might affect the working of LINCOMYCIN.
+Avoid taking too much calcium, iron-enriched foods, and drinks as it might affect the working of Lincomycin.

-- Avoid intake of alcoholic beverages with LINCOMYCIN as it can make you dehydrated and affect your sleep.
-This can make it harder for your body to aid the LINCOMYCIN in fighting off infections.
+- Avoid intake of alcoholic beverages with Lincomycin as it can make you dehydrated and affect your sleep.
+This can make it harder for your body to aid the Lincomycin in fighting off infections.

 Special Advise